Care

 Water and Vinegar Solution

-The easiest and most common way to remove calcium deposits from your cookware requires one ingredient you likely already have in your kitchen: distilled vinegar.
-Apple cider vinegar, rice vinegar, and other flavored vinegars contain sugar, which can burn into your pan.
+The easiest (and most common) way to remove calcium deposits from your cookware requires one ingredient you likely already have in your kitchen: distilled vinegar.
+Be sure to only use distilled white vinegar here, as flavored vinegars like apple cider vinegar or rice vinegar contain sugar, which can burn into your pan.

 How to Prevent Calcium Deposits on Stainless Steel